takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 combinedScattering: boolean = true
 ```

-Setting this option stores the red component of the single Mie scattering texture in the scattering texture’s alpha channel, and omits generating the [`singleMieScatteringTexture`](#singlemiescatteringtexture).
+Setting this option to `false` generates the `singleMieScatteringTexture`.

 See [`singleMieScatteringTexture`](#singlemiescatteringtexture) for further details.